 In the post-war era, Anson County experienced various economic shifts.
 The decline of agriculture led to a shift towards industry, with textile mills and manufacturing plants becoming prominent.
 The county also saw significant racial tensions and struggles for civil rights during the 20th century, with several notable protests and leaders emerging.
 Today, Anson County continues to thrive as a diverse and vibrant community, with a mix of agriculture, industry, and a growing tourism sector.

-This timeline provides a condensed summary of the historical journey of Anson County, North Carolina.
+This timeline provides a concise overview of the key events in the history of Anson County, North Carolina.

 • 1663 - Anson County originally part of the area known as Albemarle County